 Some reviewers said that, on their legs, it didn't hurt at all.
 In more sensitive areas, such as their underarms, it felt a bit like a pinch.
 Most people seem to be pretty satisfied with it, though it's been mentioned a few times that its size and weight makes it a little difficult to use.

-They recommend seven to nine treatments, with your first three treatments done weekly.
+In Mlay hair removal reviews, as well as in the manufacturer's manual, it's recommended to do seven to nine treatments, with your first three treatments done weekly.
 You can perform the next four to six treatments once every two or three weeks, and continue treatments as needed every two to three months.

-The HKGT is another relatively new product with mostly satisfied customers who say that, as with other devices of its kind, it took a few treatments but worked well.
+This Mlay IPL permanent hair removal device is another relatively new product with mostly satisfied customers who say that, as with other devices of its kind, it took a few treatments but worked well.

 5. Tria Beauty Hair Removal Laser 4X